gguuss/MiLights/README.md

 MiLights
 ========
 Project showing discovery and using UDP calls for the Mi-Lights WiFi LEDs.
+[Blog write-up is here](http://gusclass.com/blog/2014/12/09/home-automation-armageddon/).

 # Background #
 The Mi-Lights are inexpensive RGB light bulbs ($14 / piece) that behave similar to